 THIS IS YOUR FIRST AND LAST WARNING THAT THE BOOK ENDS WITH THE WORST POSSIBLE CLIFFHANGER.
-READ AT YOUR OWN RISK
+SEQUEL NOT YET WRITTEN.
+READ AT YOUR OWN RISK.

 “Scarlett,” the deep baritone murmured, “I know you’re awake.”

 I stiffened at his voice but did not bother to open my eyes as I lay on the hospital bed.

 Him.
 The man the nurses said was my husband.
 The one I could not remember no matter how hard I tried.

 “We’ll be leaving after lunch.
 The doctor gave leave to go home just now.”
 He continued.